 Recognition.
 Teresa received the Edmonds Daybreakers Rotary Club Business Professional of the Year in 2013, based on 1) Aspiring to high ethical standards in her occupation; 2.
 Recognizing the worthiness of all useful occupations and 3.
 Contributing her vocational talents to the problems and needs of society.
 MLTnews received organizational recognition through the Washington Journalism Education Association’s award in 2014 for the unique partnership between the Sound Live Sports Network and high school students.

 The editor for MLTnews is Natalie Covate.
-Natalie first wrote for the three My Neighborhood News Network websites — Lynnwood Today, MLTnews and My Edmonds News — shortly after moving to the area from Boston three-and-a-half years ago.
+Natalie first wrote for the three My Neighborhood News Network websites — Lynnwood Today, MLTnews and My Edmonds News — shortly after moving to the area from Boston several years ago.
 She went on to work for other local news media.
 Now, she’s back with MLTnews following a stint as a news writer and producer for KIRO 7.
 While earning a master’s degree in journalism from Boston University, Covate covered major breaking news events, including winter storm Nemo and the Boston Marathon bombings.
 In her free time, she enjoys cooking, walking her dog and hiking with her husband Chris.

 You can reach her at email@example.com.